lnblanke/lnblanke/README.md

 }
 ```

-I am a first year student at University of Illinois at Urbana-Champaign.
-I current major in mathematics, and I am super interested in computer science and data science!
+I am a second year student at University of Illinois at Urbana-Champaign.
+I current major in Pre-Engineering, and I am super interested in computer science and data science!
 I am learning about deep learning and programming on machine learning, software and web development.
 I know about C, C++, Java, Python, HTML/CSS, and JavaScript.

 ### My GitHub Stats